sparkle-lwc/sparkle-lwc.github.io/index.markdown

 ## Quick Description

 The SPARKLE suite consists of multiple algorithms:
 - `Sparkle` is a family of cryptographic permutations, each operating on a different block size (256, 384 or 512 bits).
 They rely only on Addition, Rotations and XORs (ARX paradigm).
-It is possible to write a unique implementation for all variants that simply takes the block size and the number of steps as inputs.
+It is possible to write a universal implementation for all variants that simply takes the block size and the number of steps as inputs.
 It relies on the 64-bit transformation we called `Alzette` and denote it $$A_c$$.
 In the pictures below, the left one represents the round function of a `Sparkle` instance operating on $$64×n_b$$ bits, and the right one represent `Alzette`.

 <img src="./assets/sparkle-round.png" width="500" alt="A diagram of the round function of `Sparkle`">